 If your move is short-term and you plan on returning to your current city in the future, you may want to rent out your home.
-Knowing there’s a place for you to live when you return can provide some security and peace of mind — and it may cost less than selling and purchasing another home at a later date.
+Knowing there will be a place for you to live when you return can provide some security and peace of mind — and it may even cost less than selling and purchasing another home at a later date.

 If you want the rental income